 I’d like to add a pretty big disclaimer that both Michael and I have obvious interests in seeing education move more and more into the online space.
-Everything I say really does need to be filtered through the reality that I am running an online education business that… maybe not today… but at some point will directly compete for students with traditional schools like Ringling.
+Everything I say really does need to be filtered through the reality that I am running an online education business that—maybe not today, but at some point—will directly compete for students with traditional schools such as Ringling.
 I am not unbiased… I will attempt to be as objective as possible, but please keep this in mind as I lay out some thoughts.

 I don’t care how great technology gets, I don’t believe there will ever be a replacement for being in the same room as somebody else.
 There is an unmatchable social aspect to going to a 4-year program with a group of like-minded classmates, seeing them grow alongside you, hanging out after class, doing stupid stuff together… you know…college stuff.

 Michael and I both do a lot of things with our programs to try and recreate some of that feeling in our courses, but it’s impossible to even come close to matching the feeling of being at a place like Ringling.
 Even when we’re all wearing Virtual Reality helmets and V-Commuting to Virtual Class, it will not feel the same.

 Traditional schools (at least ones like Ringling) also have the advantage of allowing students to get a lot of one-on-one time with their faculty, getting much more real-time feedback than an online course can (currently) provide.
 This can definitely help speed up the process of “getting good” if you take advantage of it, which not all students do.